tessercat/daoistic-web/blog/entries/setting-the-bar.md

 Teachers, farmers, builders, merchants, we all have different callings, separate concerns.

-Since farmers talk to each other about crops, and teachers talk to each other about discipline, and builders talk to each other about their craft, and merchants talk to each other about prices, teachers don’t lose control, builders don’t botch jobs, farmers don’t waste effort, merchants don’t lose money, and we're all happy with our lot in life.
+Since farmers talk to each other about crops, and teachers talk to each other about discipline, and builders talk to each other about their craft, and merchants talk to each other about prices, teachers don’t lose control, builders don’t botch jobs, farmers don’t waste resources, merchants don’t lose money.

-Though we look different
-and have different skills,
+We're happy with our lot in life, though we're organized differently and have different skills.
-we all do easy jobs
+We all do easy jobs
 and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.